-Course Outcome: Students will be taken to field and exposed to socio-economic and geo-physical environment of any region, so that they are able to evaluate the different dimensions of vulnerability, exposure, and risk.
-The students will also get familiar with the important aspects which shall be kept in mind while preparing disaster management plan of any region.
-Pertinently, in the field studies course each student shall have to prepare a brief field report according to the nature and purpose of the field.
+Course Outcome: During this field based training course, students will be taken to field and exposed to socio-economic cum geo-physical environment, so that they are able to evaluate the different dimensions of vulnerability, exposure, and risk.
+The students will also get familiar with the important aspects which shall be kept in mind while preparing any disaster management plan.

+In the field studies course each student shall have to prepare a brief field report on Disaster Management Plan (As per nature and purpose of the field).